0Charliecat/palete/readme.md

 ![Discord Shield](https://discordapp.com/api/guilds/734807226325270548/widget.png?style=shield)[https://discord.gg/pmPHs8g](https://discord.gg/pmPHs8g)

 ##### This project is fuly open source and you can use all color pics.
-Website is not open source but all future apps are.
+Website is not open source.